 - Discovery icon: If you have many products in your picture, but you’re particularly interested in just one, you can select it and find matching products.

 According to Syte.ai, their computer vision products are utilized by Samsung, Sainsbury’s, Prada, C&A, River Island, and many more retail and e-commerce brands.

 The number of computer vision in retail applications grows every year.
-In the near future, we can expect to see more advanced recommendation engines, personalized shopping experience, and more complex computer vision algorithms that will help you find the desired product, try it, and then place an order.
+In the near future, we can expect to see more advanced recommendation engines and personalized shopping experience.
+More complex computer vision algorithms will help you find the desired product, try it, and then place an order.
 Everything within several minutes, completely remotely.

 Wikipedia.org.
 Google Images.
 Apr 19, 2021.
 URL: https://en.wikipedia.org/wiki/Google_Images#Search_by_Image_feature.
 Accessed Jan 21, 2021.

 Steve Neola, Ben Klein, Max Manco.
 Find It On eBay: Using Pictures Instead of Words.
 Jul 26, 2017.
 URL: https://tech.ebayinc.com/product/find-it-on-ebay-using-pictures-instead-of-words/.
 Accessed Jan 21, 2021.

 Sephora.sg.
 Sephora Virtual Artist.
 URL: https://www.sephora.sg/pages/virtual-artist.
 Accessed Jan 21, 2021.

 Apps.apple.com.
 Amikasa – 3D Floor Planner with Augmented Realit.
 URL: https://apps.apple.com/us/app/amikasa-3d-floor-planner-with-augmented-reality/id918067772.
 Accessed Jan 21, 2021.